GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

 - Organisational email address with a standard mailbox (not LiteMail).
 - Valid TechPass onboarding email.

 ?> TechPass onboarding email is valid for 30 days.
-If you do not onboard to TechPass within this period, we will terminate your TechPass account, and you may need to sign up again.
+If you do not onboard to TechPass within this period, we terminate your TechPass account, and you may need to sign up again.

 ## Step 1.
 Sign up for TechPass